initc3/SecretNetwork-Sandbox/hacking/Readme.md

 # Running the MEV Demo

 ### Update Git Submodules
-Fetch the third_party/incubator-teaclave-sgx-sdk and cosmos-sdk submodules by running the following command:
+Fetch the `third_party/incubator-teaclave-sgx-sdk` and `cosmos-sdk` submodules by running the following command:

 `git submodule update --init --recursive --remote`

+### Requirements

+Docker Engine: TODO
+Docker Compose version: v2.12^

 ### Build Secret Network Node Image
+Run all the command below under directory `hacking`.

 The demo contracts are built when building the image.
 Run the following command to build the image:

-`./build_image.sh`
+`docker-compose build`

 ### Setup Environment
 1) start a validator node (node-1) and a non-validator node (node-2)